How Do I Decide Who To Get A Mortgage From?

 - how to decide where to get a mortgage

-- how do you decide who to get your mortgage from
+- how do I decide who to obtain a mortgage loan through?